Could You Be Our Next Data Collector?

 The SDS is the next generation of career assessment

 Have you seen the new Self-Directed Search?
 Based on data collected for the SDS Form R, 5th Edition (2013), the gold standard in career personality assessment has been rebranded, repackaged, and refreshed!
 The online SDS experience also reflects the recently updated and revised StandardSDS and StudentSDS print materials.
 A bold new look and a cleaner, more user-friendly interface means clients can easily learn more about their personality and find a career that fits.
-Since it was released in 1971, the SDS has helped millions of people find jobs that match their personality.
+Since it was released in 1971, the SDS has helped millions of people find occupations and programs of study that match their personality.
 The SDS is based on Dr. John Holland’s theory, known as the RIASEC theory, that both people and working environments can be classified according to six basic types: Realistic, Investigative, Artistic, Social, Enterprising, and Conventional.
-So if your clients are looking for a job, want a career change, or are searching for a program of study, knowing more about what types of potential careers fit their personality will greatly improve your search.
+So if your clients are exploring occupations, want a career change, or are searching for a program of study, knowing more about what types of potential career paths fit their personality will greatly improve their search.
 Visit http://www.self-directed-search.com/ to learn more!